DataDog/integrations-extras/cockroach_cloud/README.md

 ### Configuration

-Open your Datadog [Dashboard List][5] and click `cockroach-cloud`.
-This sample dashboard presents metrics on cockroach-cloud.
+Open your Datadog [Dashboard List][5] and click `CockroachDB Dedicated Overview`.
+This out of the box dashboard presents metrics on CockroachDB Dedicated Overview.

-To create your own Cockroach Cloud dashboard, you can either [clone][6] the default `cockroach-cloud` dashboard and edit the widgets, or [create a new dashboard][7].
+To create your own Cockroach Cloud dashboard, you can either [clone][6] the default `CockroachDB Dedicated Overview` dashboard and edit the widgets, or [create a new dashboard][7].

 The [available metrics][8] are drawn directly from the CockroachDB [Prometheus endpoint][1] and are intended for use as building blocks for your own charts.